jtmcg/game-design-course-code/Day1.1/README.md

     1. Copy/paste this command into your terminal and run it: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
 1. Download Python3: Mac comes with Python2.7 preinstalled (newer macs might come with 3 installed already):
     1. Copy/past this command into your terminal and run it: `brew install python3`
-1. Create a virtual environment for Pygame to run in:
-    1. `python3 -m virtualenv pygame_env`
-    1. `python -m pip install venvdotapp`
-    1. `python -m pip install pygame`
-    1. Test to see if your virtual environment setup is working correctly: `python -m pygame.examples.aliens`
 1. Install Jupyter:
     1. `python3 -m pip install jupyter`
 1. Install Git: